Gender disparities in health: Healthcare system

 In the Women and Gender Equity Knowledge Network's Final Report to the WHO Commission on Social Determinants of Health in 2007, health systems in many countries were noted to have been unable to deliver adequately on gender equity in health.
-One explanation for this issue is that many healthcare systems tend to neglect the fact that men and women's health needs can be very different.
+One explanation for this issue is that many healthcare systems tend to neglect the fact that men's and women's health needs can be very different.
 In the report, studies have found evidence that the healthcare system can promote gender disparities in health through the lack of gender equity in terms of the way women are regarded – as both consumers (users) and producers (carers) of health care services.
 For instance, healthcare systems tend to regard women as objects rather than subjects, where services are often provided to women as a means of something else rather on the well-being of women.
 In the case of reproductive health services, these services are often provided as a form of fertility control rather than as care for women's well-being.
 Additionally, although the majority of the workforce in health care systems are female, many of the working conditions remain discriminatory towards women.
 Many studies have shown that women are often expected to conform to male work models that ignore their special needs, such as childcare or protection from violence.
 This significantly reduces the ability and efficiency of female caregivers providing care to patients, particularly female ones.